QuickBooks HelpQuickBooksHelpIntuit

 4. Reconcile your accounts up to your closing date.

-5. Review your inventory quantities.
+5. Review your inventory quantities for accuracy.

 Step 2: Close your books